bcorporaal/the-manual/hosting-guidelines.md

 ## Topic and presentations
 Just about anything related to UX Design can be a topic for the UX Cocktail Hour.
 Have a look at [previous events](https://www.meetup.com/Rotterdam-UX-Cocktail-Hours/#past) to see what kind of topics have already been covered.

-When picking a topic start with the knowledge or experience of your organization.
+When picking a topic start with the knowledge and experience of your organization.
 There is probably something you have a special interest in or experience with.
 This can be something as simple as a new design method or as big as a new view on the future of UX.

 Keep in mind though that you are talking to experienced colleagues.
 No need to explain what UX is or how beneficial it is to think about the user.
 Also presentations that just show a portolio or a collection of 'cool' projects don't get high scores.
 So dig deeper than that and think about what you would find an interesting talk at a conference.
 Present something that your would want to learn as if you would present it to a colleague.
 Just as if it was a meetup…